 “They are designed specifically to prevent migraine, compared with other treatments we use in migraine prevention, which have been studied in migraine but were made initially for another disease state.”

-She added that the specificity of injectables for CGRP means that treatments are very targeted, which reduces the number of side effects that occur with many traditional migraine treatments.
+She added that the specificity of injectables for CGRP means that treatments are very targeted, which reduces the number of side effects that occur in comparison with many traditional migraine treatments.

 These treatments are not without their limitations, though.
 For example, people cannot receive injectable CGRP-specific migraine treatments while pregnant or breastfeeding.

 “Since they stay in the system a long time, we ask [people] to come off these treatments about 5–6 months prior to starting to try for pregnancy.
-For oral treatments, we can usually stop these weeks prior to starting for pregnancy, so it is a big difference and can be problematic for some people.”
+For oral treatments, we can usually stop these weeks prior to starting for pregnancy, so it is a big difference and can be problematic for some people,” Dr. Ailani said.

 Botox and DHE are also not suitable for use during pregnancy.
 Doctors also do not recommend Imitrex during pregnancy, but they may consider it in some circumstances.

 Cost can be another significant limitation for some people.
-Since these medications are relatively new, insurance may not cover them.
+Because these medications are relatively new, insurance may not cover them.

-Injectable migraine treatments are not approved for use in children at this time.
+Injectable migraine treatments do not have approval for use in children.

 “Overall, [CGRP-specific injectables] seem to be a safe medication for the majority of [people] with migraine,” said Dr. Ailani.